ka9q/ka9q-radio/docs/notes.md

 aliases onto WWV at 25 MHz.
 You'll need an external 30 MHz low pass filter (or two).

-The RX-888 has a 16-bit A/D. That much dynamic range is almost overkill for HF radio, but proper gain setting is still important.
+The RX-888 has a LTC2208 16-bit A/D. That much dynamic range (about
+100 dB) is probably overkill for HF radio because the thermal noise floor of the AD8370 variable gain amplifier swamps the A/D quantizaton noise.
+But proper gain setting is still important to minimize the overall noise figure.
+While background noise is so high on MF and lower HF that receiver noise figure (NF) is almost irrelevant, it's much more important at high HF where background noise is much lower.
+If you increase gain for good sensitivity on the high end, you may be easily overdriven by AM broadcast stations.
+An AM blocking filter will help, but the real answer is a "shelving filter" shaped to the entire spectrum seen by the RX-888.
+I know of one under development but I don't want to mention it until the designer is ready.

 Right now you can manually set the analog gain and attenuation in the config file, but there is as yet no software AGC as on the Airspy R2.
 I usually go for an A/D output level of -25 dBFS RMS.
+More experimentation is needed.

 The RX-888 MkII includes a VHF/UHF tuner that *should* be able to functionally replace the Airspy R2, but I don't support it yet; right